 This seminar is for those who are ready for the real thing: a Phase III archaeological project.
-First, e'll meet at a basecamp near Cincinnati, (about a 1-hour drive).
+First, we'll meet at a basecamp near Cincinnati, (about a 1-hour drive).
 We'll visit the planning office, tour the artifact identification lab then journey to the field to witness a live excavation.
 You'll meet real archaeologists operating in their element.
 More importantly, you'll make connections with people of the past.
 The full afternoon experience will last about 5+ hours, including driving.

-IMPORTANT NOTE: This is an active site with unpaved, open trenches and uneven terrain.
+IMPORTANT NOTE: This is an active site with unpaved, open trenches, and uneven terrain.

-1 Wednesday.
-June 19
+Seminar Limit: 18 1 Wednesday, June 19

-1:00 p.m.
+1 p.m.
 Off-site: Location information and directions will be provided by the moderator